marcom4rtinez/network_graph_api/README.md

 ## How to run the API

-You can either build the docker container from the repository or use the one on Github.
+You can either build the docker container from the repository or run it directly.

 ```
+cd build
-docker build -t network_graph_api:latest .
+docker build -t network_graph_api:latest -f Dockerfile ../
 docker run -p 8080:8080 network_graph_api:latest
 ```